skip to content

 Factors Driving E-commerce Adoption

-There are multiple factors driving the e-commerce adoption in the funeral industry like
+There are multiple factors driving e-commerce adoption in the funeral industry.

 1) Rising Costs and Lack of Transparency

-- Cremation rates are rising fast and nearly 50% of Americans choose cremation.
-In 2010, one-third of those who chose cremation said cost was a primary factor (up from 19% in 1990).
+• Cremation rates are rising fast and nearly 50% of Americans choose cremation.
+In 2010, one-third of those who chose cremation said cost was a primary factor.

-Thanks to this, and lack of transparency in the industry, people had started to see undertakers as a salesman.
+Thanks to this and lack of transparency in the industry, people had started to see undertakers as salesmen.
 Because of this, people now prefer planning funerals in front of the computer.
 This is exactly where an e-commerce store can help.

-An e-commerce store will not only bring transparency to the entire process but will also enable the businesses to offer the services at a much lower cost.
+An e-commerce store will not only bring transparency to the entire process but will also enable businesses to offer services at a much lower cost.

 2) Increasing Popularity of E-commerce and Consumer Preference

-- According to eMarketer, the global retail e-commerce sales in 2016 was around $1.915 trillion and is expected to reach $4 trillion by 2020 (eMarketer)
+• According to eMarketer, global retail e-commerce sales in 2016 were around $1.915 trillion and expected to reach $4 trillion by 2020 (eMarketer)

 3) Globalization

-- 87% of consumers associate giving sympathy gifts & flowers as an expression of love, care, and concern
+• 87% of consumers associate giving sympathy gifts & flowers as an expression of love and care

 4) Difficulty in Finding and Comparing Services